unic/bob-scrambler/docs/README.md

 perform actions inside Sitecore.

 ## Installation
-To install Scrambler simply install one off these packages:
+To install Scrambler simply install one of these packages:
 If you are using Sitecore 7.1 or lower use **Unic.Bob.Scrambler.Core**, if you are using Sitecore 7.2 or higher use **Unic.Bob.Scrambler.ContentSearch**.